 - performing self-assessments of their risk management capability

-The support can consist of a review of the existing process or the adaptation of good practices to the Member State context.
-One of the purposes is to help Member States in meeting the requirements of the EU civil protection legislation for the submission of Risk Management Capability Assessment (deadline for EU Member State on 2018).
+The support can consist of a review of the existing process or the adaptation of good practices to the National Authority context.
+One of the purposes is to help participating countries in meeting the requirements of the EU civil protection legislation for the submission of Risk Management Capability Assessment (deadline in 2018).

 EU Civil Protection Exercise 2013 in Austria. © European Union/ECHO/Oerk

 - Technical advice/orientation in the form of a report or recommendations on the methodology for conducting risk management capability assessment.

 - Expert advice in performing overall risk management capability in an integrated cross-sectorial and a multi-risk approach.

 - Economic analysis on existing financial resources and investments dedicated to disaster management.

 - Trainings in carrying out risk management capability assessments.

 - Organization of informative workshops and consultations for an inventory of risk management capabilities.